csniico/main-infra/terraform/modules/vpc/README.md

 - Creates a VPC with configurable CIDR block
 - Provisions public and private subnets across multiple availability zones
 - Sets up Internet Gateway for public subnets
-- Configures NAT Gateways for private subnets (with option for single or multiple NAT Gateways)
+- Configures NAT Gateways for private subnets (with options for single, multiple, or no NAT Gateways)
+- Selective subnet creation (create only the subnet types you need)
 - Creates appropriate route tables for both subnet types
 - Highly customizable through variables